 Many of the databases in this guide have full-text content.
 Full-text means that the database will provide you with a link to navigate directly from your search results to the full text of an article, company report, historical document, or other item:

 If the full text of a resources is not available, a full-text finding feature is embedded and displayed in your search results.
 In the image below, link one (1) will allow you to "Search Stonehill Catalog" for the item; clicking this link takes you to HillSearch, where you must enter the title of the article or journal you wish to find.
 You may also see a second link (2), to "Check E-Journals"; selecting this link opens a new window that will tell you whether or not the full text of your article is available in any of Stonehill's other databases:

 You may also see a link to request the item via Interlibrary Loan:

 Before placing an Interlibrary Loan request, use the “Search Stonehill Catalog” and “Check E-Journals” links to make sure the article is not available in the Library.
 Journal articles may also be available in paper or microform.
 To locate print journals the Library owns, search HillSearch.
 Information about searching HillSearch for journal titles is available on the Library website.
 If the item is not available in the Library, then you can use Interlibrary Loan to request an electronic copy from another institution.

 If you have a citation for an article and would like to know if the library has access to the publication, search by the journal title using HillSearch.

-If you have questions about locating particular databases, or finding resources within a database, remember that the Reference Department is here to help!
-You can reach us via email at firstname.lastname@example.org, by phone at 508.565.1203, by text at 508.709.0223, in person at the Reference Desk, or via LibChat.
+If you have questions about locating particular databases, or finding resources within a database, remember that the Reference librarians are here to help!
+You can reach us via email at firstname.lastname@example.org, by phone at 508.565.1313, in person at The Desk.

-If you do not find the class guide you are looking for, ask a reference librarian for help.
+You can also find Course Guides that have been created to help you find the resources you need for specific classes are also listed.
+If you do not find the course guide you are looking for, ask a reference librarian for help.